ksouvik52/hiresnn2021/README.md

 <p align="center"><img width="30%" src="/Fig/Capture.PNG"></p><br/>

-Welcome to the official repo of the recently accepted ICCV 2021 paper **HIRE-SNN: Harnessing the Inherent Robustness of Energy-EfficientDeep Spiking Neural Networks by Training with Crafted Input Noise**.
+Welcome to the official repo of the recently accepted ICCV 2021 paper **HIRE-SNN: Harnessing the Inherent Robustness of Energy-Efficient Deep Spiking Neural Networks by Training with Crafted Input Noise**.

 ### Authors: